tarantool/lua-lsp/readme.md

 [lsp]: https://github.com/Microsoft/language-server-protocol

-It's still a work in progress, but it's usable for day-to-day.
+It is still a work in progress, but quite usable.
 It currently
 supports:

 ## [lua-lsp legacy][lua-lsp]

 [lua-lsp]: https://github.com/tarantool/lua-lsp

-* Limited autocompletion
+* Limited auto-completion
 * Goto definition
 * As you type linting and syntax checking
 * Code formatting
-* Supports Lua 5.1
+* Lua 5.1

 ## Tarantool specific
-* Support autocompletion for Tarantool built-in libs on the fly
+* Autocompletion for Tarantool built-in libs on the fly:

   ![Completion](./images/completion.gif)

-* Support hovering for Tarantool built-in libs on the fly
+* Hovering for Tarantool built-in libs on the fly:

   ![Hover](./images/hover.gif)

-* Enhance completion support
+* Enhanced completion:
   - [NEW] Completions triggered only on `require`

-* Impl CLI doc manager
+* Implementation CLI doc manager:

   * parsing Tarantool documentation
   * version management